Python Constructs & Modules

 What is the safest way to manage state across multiple Python IaC modules?
 Implement workspace-per-environment isolation.
 Enforce remote backends with distributed locking.
 Avoid shared state files between independent constructs to prevent concurrent write conflicts and cross-module drift.

 Can I test Python IaC constructs without deploying to the cloud?
 Yes.
-Use cdktf synth for snapshot testing.
-Mock provider responses during unit execution.
-Parse generated JSON plans with pytest to validate resource attributes, IAM boundaries, and dependency graphs before any cloud API calls.
+Use cdktf.Testing.synth() for snapshot testing.
+Parse the generated JSON with pytest to validate resource attributes, IAM boundaries, and dependency graphs before any cloud API calls.